Finding a Top Financial Advisor Firm in Westerville, Ohio

 Yarger has a number of advisors who are insurance agents that can earn commissions from selling insurance products to clients.
 This makes the firm fee-based and is a potential conflict of interest.
 However, the firm is still a fiduciary, making it legally obliaged to act in the best interests of clients at all times.

 Yarger Wealth Strategies Background

 Yarger Wealth Strategies was founded in 2010.
-However, it only registered with the SEC as an investment advisor last year, in 2020. the firm was founded by and is owned and operated by Jonathan L. Yarger, who serves as chief executive officer and chief compliance officer.
+However, it only registered with the SEC as an investment advisor in 2020.
+The firm was founded by Jonathan L. Yarger, who serves as chief executive officer and chief compliance officer.
 Yarger is a chartered life underwriter (CLU), a chartered financial consultant (ChFC) and an accredited investment fiduciary (AIF).

 The firm provides its clients with both wealth management services and financial planning services.
 Assets are primarily managed on a discretionary basis.